hawaii-desktop/greenisland/README.md

 ## License

-Licensed under the terms of the GNU Lesser General Public License version 3 (see LICENSE.LGPLv3), except for the following parts which are licensed under the terms of the GNU General Public License version 3 (see LICENSE.GPLv3):
+Licensed under either of the following licenses:

-* greenisland
+* GNU Lesser General Public License version 3.0
-* greenisland-launcher
+* GNU General Public License version 2.0 or (at your option) version 3.0 or any later version approved by the
-* greenisland-screencaster
+  KDE Free Qt Foundation.

 ## Dependencies